When stable short exact sequences define an exact structure on any additive category

 The remaining challenge was to determine a greatest exact structure on any additive category.
-A step towards that direction has recently been made by Rump, which shows that there exists a greatest exact structure on any additive category \cite{Rump11}, without effectively determining it.
+A step towards that direction has recently been made by Rump, which shows that there exists a greatest exact structure on any additive category \cite{Rump11}.
 His interesting approach uses a new concept of one-sided exact category (also, see \cite{BC}), by constructing the maximal left exact structure and the maximal right exact structure, and then deducing the existence of the greatest exact structure.
 Nevertheless, the question whether this is defined by the class of stable kernel-cokernel pairs has still remained open.
-The present paper answers this in the affirmative, and completes the problem of determining the greatest exact structure on any additive category.
-The main obstacle so far has been to prove that the semi-stable kernels and the semi-stable cokernels satisfy Quillen's ``obscure axiom'' (see Proposition \ref{p:obscure} and its dual).
-Our approach uses essentially the property that every additive category has an additive idempotent completion (or Karoubian completion) \cite[p.~75]{K}, which in turn is weakly idempotent complete \cite{Buhler}.
-The technique is to establish some relative versions of our previous results on semi-stable kernels and semi-stable cokernels in (weakly idempotent complete) additive categories given in \cite{C12}, and use the canonical fully faithful functor $H:\mathcal{C}\to \widehat{\mathcal{C}}$ between an additive category $\mathcal{C}$ and its idempotent completion $\widehat{\mathcal{C}}$ in order to transfer properties back and forth.
-We apply our theorem to categories of chain complexes and categories of projective spectra.
+The main obstacle is to prove that the semi-stable kernels and the semi-stable cokernels satisfy Quillen's ``obscure axiom'' (see \cite{C12,Rump11}).